-Funds for the payment of this Contract are provided by federal program(s) >program title <, CFDA #(s)/Award #, therefore, Contractor shall comply with Federal Grant Terms and Conditions, attached hereto as Attachment A1.
+One hundred percent (100%) of the funds for the payment of this Contract are provided by federal program, CFDA #(s)/Award #, therefore, Contractor shall comply with Federal Grant Terms and Conditions, attached hereto as Attachment A1.

 B. Payment shall be made to the Contractor as follows: